 Accessible from the boardwalks near Old Faithful or by driving just north of the village, Black Sand Basin has several large, colorful hot springs.
 In addition, Cliff Geyser plays regularly from the banks of Iron Spring Creek.
 This is a short, mostly level walk from its parking lot.
 So, it is great for anyone with mobility issues.

 Straddling both sides of the Firehole River, Upper Geyser Basin is home to Old Faithful Geyser, Beehive Geyser, Grand Geyser, and many others!
-If you have more than two days in the park, you can easily spend half a day in this basin alone.
+If you have more than two days in the park, you can easily spend a full day in this basin alone.
 Before heading out to the boardwalks, check on current predictions for some of the larger geysers at the Old Faithful Visitor Education Center.